 - Rue Montorgueil: A Charming Village in the Parisian City Center

-The exhibit at the Maiso Victor Hugo is intended to give visitors a sense of what the acclaimed author's daily existence might have looked like.
-Thematic rooms are arranged with furniture, works of art that once belonged to the writer or that he himself created, and other precious objects from Hugo's personal collection.
+The exhibit at the Maiso Victor Hugo is intended to give visitors a sense of what the famed author's daily existence might have looked like.
+Thematic rooms are arranged with furniture, works of art that once belonged to the writer or that he himself created, and other precious objects from Hugo's personal collections.

-Main rooms at the museum include the Antechamber, featuring Hugo family portraits and meant to evoke the childhood years of the author.
-The Red Lounge, meanwhile, decorated in red damask, is designed to evoke the Romantic period and the authors, artists, and literary movements Hugo associated himself with, from Lamartine to to Mérimée and Dumas.
-Visitors will get an immediate impression of daily life in the apartments when visiting the Dining Room, with its lavish chandeliers and sumptuous period furniture, the Small Study, which is now devoted to smaller temporary exhibitions, the "Return from Exile Room", which highlights works of art devoted to Hugo after his exile, including the famed portrait by Léon Bonnat and an even more celebrated bust by sculptor Auguste Rodin, and, finally, the Bedroom.
+The main rooms to spend extra time focusing on include the Antechamber, featuring Hugo family portraits and curated to evoke the childhood years of the author.
+The Red Lounge, meanwhile, decorated in red damask, is designed to call up the Romantic period and the authors, artists, and literary movements Hugo associated himself with, from Lamartine to to Mérimée and Dumas.
+Visitors will get an immediate impression of daily life in the apartments when visiting the Dining Room, with its lavish chandeliers and sumptuous period furniture.
+Other rooms of note include the Small Study, which is now devoted to smaller temporary exhibitions, the "Return from Exile Room", which highlights works of art devoted to Hugo after his exile, including the famed portrait by Léon Bonnat and an even more-celebrated bust by sculptor Auguste Rodin.